iterative/cml/README.md

 contain images, tables, formatted text, HTML blocks, code snippets and more — really, what you put in a CML report is up to you.
 Some examples:

-📝 **Text**.
-Write to your report using whatever method you prefer.
-For example, copy the contents of a text file containing the results of ML model training:
+:spiral_notepad: **Text** Write to your report using whatever method you prefer.
+For example, copy the contents of a text file containing the results of ML model
+training:

 ```bash
 cat results.txt >> report.md
 ```

-🖼️ **Images** Display images using the markdown or HTML.
+:framed_picture: **Images** Display images using the markdown or HTML.
 Note that if an image is an output of your ML workflow (i.e., it is produced by your workflow), you will need to use the `cml-publish` function to include it a CML report.
-For example, if `graph.png` is the output of my workflow `python train.py`, run:
+For example, if `graph.png` is output by `python train.py`, run:

 ```bash
 cml-publish graph.png --md >> report.md